ocj137/NLP-n-ML/README.md

 # NLP-n-ML

-I will be using NLP and Machine Learning on travel.statsexchange.com data
+Will be using NLP and Machine Learning on travel.statsexchange.com data

 In this project, there is NLP and machine learning on post data from stackexchange's travel subdomain.